MieuxVoter/majority-judgment-cli/README.md

     cat example.csv | mj -

 ### Balancing

+Majority Judgment, to stay fair, requires tallies to be balanced ; all proposals must have received the same amount of judgments.

 If your tally is not balanced, you may use a default judgment strategy: